CtrlK

 Workflow Clarity

-Steps 1–5 are clearly sequenced per platform and capped by an explicit post-deployment verification step (Step 5) with concrete HTTP checks, plus an Error Handling table mapping errors to causes and solutions that serves as a feedback loop.
+Steps 1–5 are clearly sequenced and capped by a dedicated Step 5 post-deployment verification script, with an error-handling table mapping failures to fixes that serves as a recovery feedback loop.

 3 / 3